-Indian state challenges new citizenship law in court
+Indian state challenges new citizenship law in Supreme Court

-NEW DELHI (AP) — India’s southern Kerala on Tuesday became the first state to legally challenge a new citizenship law that has triggered nationwide demonstrations.
+NEW DELHI (AP) — The southern Indian state of Kerala on Tuesday became the first to legally challenge a new citizenship law that has triggered nationwide demonstrations.

-The Kerala government in its petition to the Supreme Court called the law a violation of the secular nature of the Indian constitution and accused the government of dividing the nation on communal lines.
+In a petition to the Supreme Court, the state government said the law violates the secular nature of India’s Constitution, and accused the government of dividing the nation along communal lines.

-The citizenship law backed by Prime Minister Narendra Modi’s Hindu nationalist party provides a path to naturalization for people from Bangladesh, Afghanistan and Pakistan, unless they’re Muslim.
-It has led to nationwide protests and clashes with police, leading to 23 deaths.
+The citizenship law backed by Prime Minister Narendra Modi’s Hindu-nationalist party provides a path to naturalization for people from Bangladesh, Afghanistan and Pakistan, unless they’re Muslim.
+It has triggered nationwide protests and clashes with police, leading to 23 deaths.

 The rallies have slowly morphed into much wider anti-government protests.

-Critics say the law will be used in conjunction with a citizenship list that could require all Indians to produce documents proving their origins, a challenge in a country where many people lack official records including birth certificates.
+Critics say the law, which was passed by Parliament on Dec.
+11, will be used in conjunction with a citizenship registry that could require all Indians to produce documents proving their origins, a challenge in a country where many people lack official records including birth certificates.

+Kerala, a state ruled by a communist party, has strongly opposed the law and passed a resolution against in early January.
+The state government criticized the law in front-page advertisements in at least three national newspapers on Jan.
+10, saying the state is “leading the efforts to protect constitutional values.”

+Modi’s Bharatiya Janata Party said the move by the state was political.

+Pinarayi Vijayan, chief minister of the state, has also written to the heads of 11 other states not ruled by Modi’s party, urging them to unite in their fight against the law.

-Political challenges for Modi over the passage of the new law are mounting with a number of Indian states saying they will not implement it.
+Political challenges for Modi over the law are mounting, setting the stage for a wider confrontation between the federal government and some states that have said they will not implement it.

-West Bengal state’s Chief Minister Mamata Banerjee, a staunch Modi critic, has led several mass rallies in her state against the law.
-Punjab, Rajasthan and Madhya Pradesh states, which are governed by the opposition Congress party, have also announced they will not impose the new law.
+West Bengal state Chief Minister Mamata Banerjee, a staunch Modi critic, has led several rallies in her state against the law.
+Punjab, Rajasthan and Madhya Pradesh states, which are governed by the opposition Congress party, have also announced they will not implement the legislation.

 The law has also been rejected in the western state of Maharashtra, where Congress is part of a coalition government.